kbow009/MakeChangeProject/README.md

 ### Overview

-Explain the basic idea of the project
+The user is asked to enter the price of the item then asked how much the customer gave.
+The program will then print how much money to give back to the customer.

 ### how to use

-provides the user instructions on how to run your project
+1) Enter the price.
+2) Enter amount given by the customer.
+3) Read the screen to determine what change to return to the customer.

 ### Technologies

 * Modulus Operator
 * Conditionals
-* Loops
+* While Loops
+* If else statements

 ### Lessons learned
-Main takeaways from work on the project
+Learned the use of Math.round() and %= as well as while loops.
 # MakeChangeProject